 Tires: Pump up your mountain bike tires to 40-50 pounds per square inch (PSI).
 You can also carry some slick spare tires with you while you go for long road riding sessions so that if you change your mind and want to ride on the mountainous areas instead, you can replace them with the spare tires.

 If you are using a different set of wheels for mountain biking and road riding, you can get a new set of the cassette or rear gears.
 The cassettes for road rides have more gears for a gradual increase in your cadence for a faster ride.

 You may also consider swapping chain-rings to get that desired speed while riding on smooth, even grounds.

 Position changes: Use lower handle-bars for the superior aerodynamic experience.
 This, however, increases the pressure imposed on your hands, so make sure your body will be able to adapt to this change.
 You may also add a drop-handlebar instead.

-Tires and air pressure have a big role to play.
+Tires and air pressure have a significant role to play.
 Get tires with lower air pressure, like the tubeless tires.
 Tires with less air pressure tend to roll faster and more smoothly, letting you glide along uneven surfaces.
 If you want to use your mountain bike on the road, you can customize it easily by adding little tweaks here and there.

 Don’t wait any longer!
 Get a mountain bike and elevate your mountain biking experience!